apache/flink/docs/content/docs/deployment/security/ssl.md

 security.ssl.internal.truststore-password: truststore_password
 ```

-When using a certificate that is not self-signed, but signed by a CA, you need to use certificate
+When using a certificate that is not self-signed, but signed by Certified Authorities (CA), you need
-pinning to allow only a specific certificate to be trusted when establishing the connectivity:
+to use certificate pinning to allow only a specific certificate to be trusted when establishing the
+connectivity:

 ```yaml
 security.ssl.internal.cert.fingerprint: 00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00